-The Student Activities Office has primary responsibility for encouraging student leadership growth and facilitating the development of student organizations and their campus activities.
-In addition to sponsoring a number of leadership workshops and conferences for all students, the office provides advisory assistance for: all-campus student programming, registered student organizations, major governing groups (ICC, OCC, IFC, Panhel, and NPHC), Senior Class Council, and students involved in University governance.
+The Student Activities staff has primary responsibility for encouraging student leadership growth and facilitating the development of student organizations and their campus activities.
+In addition to providing consulting assistance for student organizations, the staff provides advisory assistance for: all-campus student programming, registered student organizations, major governing groups (ICC, OCC, IFC, Panhel, and NPHC), Senior Class Council, and students involved in University governance.